jntm7/Yumikord/README.md

 Run [**main.py**](main/main.py) in IDE or code editor of your choice (such as VSCode) to launch the bot.

-If there are no errors, a message such as `"YOURBOTNAME has connected successfully."` should be shown in the terminal.
+If there are no errors, the message `"YOURBOTNAME is now running!"` should be shown in the terminal.

 ## Step 6: